2016 Mitre 10 Cup: Regular season

 The 2016 Mitre 10 Cup played across nine weeks with every team playing one Wednesday night fixture in a double-up round where they played twice that week.
 The competition started on Thursday, August 18, with North Harbour taking on Counties Manukau at QBE Stadium.
-Hawke's Bay hosted Wellington and Auckalnd versed Canterbury, in two repeat matchups of last year's finalists.
+Hawke's Bay hosted Wellington and Auckland versus Canterbury, in two repeat matchups of last year's finalists.